 The INFINIDAT InfiniBox storage system is an evolution of architecture from the Israeli-American company headed by Moshe Yanai, drawing upon experience learned in delivering EMC Symmetrix and IBM XIV systems previously.
 The InfiniBox has models that provide storage with disk drives and DRAM and Flash as cache.
-The system is utilizes a three controller architecture with up to eight drive enclosures.
+The system utilizes a three controller architecture with up to eight drive enclosures.
 The controllers are interconnected using InfiniBand with RDMA access between them.

 The InfiniBox not only supports block storage but also includes NAS functionality with an INFINIDAT developed file system using the same underlying storage functions.

-The design philosophy is for a very highly available system and uses an N+2 redundancy for toleration of failures.
+The design philosophy for all Infinibox models is for a very highly available system and uses an N+2 redundancy for toleration of failures.
 The architecture of the storage functionality is to deal with data as 64K sections and a 14+2 RAID groups where sections are written sequentially as log-structured across the 14 data devices.